lerimeur/FL2-qwerty/README.md

 The project  architecture is based on a simple Provider with all of the Api call and data we will need in the app process.

-Next to that the application stucture is only a BotomBar with few screen around in order to match all of the prerequisites.
+Next to that the application stucture is only a BottomBar with few screen around in order to match all of the prerequisites.

 You will have a ConvList screen in order to render all of your actual conversation and an another one to render the conversation.